Manage the setup stack by yourself

 Once generated the docker-compose file, you can modify either the environment variables in the .env

-file or the docker-compose.yml
+file or the

-under the docker-compose-scripts
+under the sedge-data

 directory.